thiravuthin/React_Js/README.md

 # 2. Props

 # 3. RenderList
-    + You will often want to display multiple similar components from a     collection of data.
-    You can use the JavaScript array methods to manipulate an array of data.
++ You will often want to display multiple similar components from a     collection of data.You can use the JavaScript array methods to manipulate an array of data.
 On this example, you'll use ```filter()``` and ```map()``` with React to filter and transform your array of data into an array of components.